Our experts say

 Location: Uganda, Africa

 This trip is available for £4,995pp, based on 4 people travelling.
-This includes international flights, all internal flights, pre-paid air taxes, accommodation, 1 gorilla permit, 1 chimp permit, conservation park fees, transfers by road and light aircraft, meals, drinks and activities as quoted.
+This includes all internal flights, pre-paid air taxes, accommodation, 1 gorilla permit, 1 chimp permit, conservation park fees, transfers by road and light aircraft, meals, drinks and activities as quoted.

 Rwanda Gorillas, Primates, & Landscapes